 The technical work of the ASCG is largely carried out through its two Technical Committees, with President and Vice President promoting it externally.
 The development of recommendations on the application of GAAP in the area of group financial reporting is mainly the task of the German GAAP Technical Committee.
 The IFRS Technical Committee’s remit is to actively follow and comment on the work of the IASB/IFRS Interpretations Committee as well as of EFRAG.
 Both Committees are supported by Working Groups where subject matter and/or industry-related knowledge are being kept at their disposal.
 Subjects that are of mutual interest to entities applying German GAAP and IFRSs are being pursued by the Joint Technical Committee formed following the 2018 change to the charter (e.g. Group Management Reporting).
 The Committee consists of all members of the German GAAP and the IFRS Technical Committee.

 The ASCG is a member of the most important organisations in the area of financial reporting.
-These are: the Accounting Standards Advisory Forum (ASAF) of the IASB where twelve national standard setters and regional organisations come together on a quarterly basis to advise the IASB on technical issues.
+These are: the IFRS Advisory Council (IFRS AC) of the IASB where we advise the IASB on its strategic direction.
 The ASCG is holding the joint seat for the four European Standard Setters from France, Germany, Great Britain and Italy and is represented through his President.
 Further, the bodies of EFRAG are of high importance to the ASCG as well.
 Here, the ASCG is actively participating in the monthly meetings of the Technical Experts Group (through one of its Technical Directors) as well as of the EFRAG Board (through its President).
 Since October 2016, the ASCG’s President has formally assumed the role of Vice President of the EFRAG Board.